EBI-Metagenomics/notebooks/README.md

 ```bash
 docker build -f docker/Dockerfile -t quay.io/microbiome-informatics/emg-notebooks.dev .
 ```

-### Updating the image on Quay.io
-There is an on-push build trigger for this repository that builds images to `quay.io/quay.io/microbiome-informatics/emg-notebooks.dev`

-Just push to the repository (all branches are built and tagged).
-If you push to the `main` branch, the `:latest` tag will point to that version, once it is built.
+(or just retag with `docker tag mgnify-nb-dev quay.io/microbiome-informatics/emg-notebooks.dev` if you already built it as above).

 ### Running ShinyProxy
 - [Download the latest version of ShinyProxy](https://www.shinyproxy.io/downloads/) (>=2.6 is required).
 It is a JAR, so you need Java installed. i.e., download ShinyProxy into this repo directory.
 - The `application.yml` file must be in the same directory as the location you launch Shiny Proxy from.
-- `docker pull quay.io/microbiome-informatics/emg-notebooks.dev`
+- If you want the currently deployed image instead of your local one... `docker pull quay.io/microbiome-informatics/emg-notebooks.dev`
 - `cd shiny-proxy`, `java -jar shinyproxy-2.6.1.jar`
 - Browse to the ShinyProxy URL, likely localhost:8080

 ## Jupyter Lab Extension, for deep-linking
 `shiny_proxy_jlab_query_parms` contains a [JupyterLab Extension](https://jupyterlab.readthedocs.io/en/stable/user/extensions.html) to support deep-linking into JupyterLab, especially when running inside Shiny Proxy.